ucam-department-of-psychiatry/camcops/docs/source/developer/specific_os_notes.rst

 - Download and install Git_.

-  - Since this is a third-party app, you need to enable installation first.
-    :menuselection:`Apple icon [top left] --> System Preferences --> Security &
-    Privacy --> General --> Allow apps downloaded from...`
+  - Since this is a third-party app, you need to enable installation first, or when it complains. :menuselection:`Apple icon [top left] --> System Preferences --> Security & Privacy --> General --> Allow apps downloaded from...`

 - Fire up a terminal and clone the Git repository (e.g. to ``~/camcops/``).